 Successful home management is organizing all these areas in a way that fits your family’s needs and personalities, most blesses your family, and ultimately brings glory to God.

 What is home management?
-(And how can I get better at it?)

 How I manage our home has a direct impact on this.
-Some weeks I do this better than others, but I’ve found that these strategies help me find my groove for the season I’m in.
+Some weeks I do this better than others, but I’ve found that the following strategies help me find my groove for the season I’m in.

 1. Good home management prioritizes relationships.

 If a family member or friend has an emergency, then caring for them trumps teaching a math lesson or cleaning my toilets.
-People are more important than things.

 2. Good home management puts order into chaos.

 Having things in order, establishing some routines, and getting the family on board all work together to make home life much more enjoyable — for everyone.

 Most good things take some planning and prioritizing.
 For me, praying about it to ask God for wisdom comes first.
 Then, it’s talking with my husband.
 Between the two, I often find that what I think is important isn’t always so.

-Recently, FishPapa and I had a discussion about this very topic.
+Recently, Bryan and I had a discussion about this very topic.
 It became evident to me that I was giving precedence to things that were not as important as others.
 This was a tough conversation to have, but it was a good one as it helped me to think more clearly about the things that are best to spend my time on.

-4. Good home management takes some planning
+4. Good home management takes some daily planning

 Lastly, I need a to-do list!
 I will forget if I don’t have it written down.
 While I didn’t start out as much of a DayPlanner-type person, over the years I’ve found that my planner is invaluable!
 It is my brain on paper.

 I like to have a list of some sort to work from.
 Writing it down helps me to remember it.
 Currently, I use a time budget and my post-it note to do list (both in my Print & Go Planner) to help me get my ducks in a row.

 What helps YOU in your home management?